40net-cloud/fortinet-aws-solutions/FortiGate/GWLB/readme.md

 ### About GWLB

-GWLB was released to help AWS :
+AWS introduced the Gateway Load Balancer (GWLB) to make it easier to deploy and operate network security appliances.
+GWLB helps you:

- - Deploy 3rd party virtual appliances faster
+ - Deploy third-party virtual appliances more quickly
- - Scale virtual appliances while managing costs
+ - Scale appliances efficiently while controlling costs
- - Improve virtual appliance reliability
+ - Improve reliability and availability of virtual appliance fleets

 It is made of three major components: